LalaNguyen/lalanguyen.github.io/_posts/2017-05-11-how-EADD-works-in-simulation.markdown

     }
     // Check for page alignment
     GP_ON(!IS_PAGE_ALIGNED(epc_lin_addr));
-    // Check for proper security flags
-    GP_ON((ce->get_secs()->attributes.flags & SGX_FLAGS_INITTED) != 0);
+    // Check for if the SGX_FLAGS_INITTED is on since it cannot add more page when the attribute is set to initialized GP_ON((ce->get_secs()->attributes.flags & SGX_FLAGS_INITTED) != 0);

     // Make the page writable before doing memcpy()